-2020/2021 2021/2022 Council's Statement as Actual Proposed GST Base Amount Pricing Policy per Section 404 Lodgement for Approval to Connect \ System Fee (Sec 68) Water Supply P lumbing Work t o Council's Wate er Supply FCR Residential - New Connection & Alterations → Single Dwellings or associated minor structures (swimming pools/garages etc.) 50.00 50.00 GST Excluded 50.00 → Alterations or additions to existing dwelling or associated structure (Up to and including four (4) fixtures) 25.00 25.00 GST Excluded 25.00 Applicable to dwellings or associated structures with up to and including four (4) fixtures only.
+2019/2020 2020/2021 Council's Statement as Actual Proposed GST Base Amount Pricing Policy per Section 404 Lodgement for Approval to Connect \ System Fee (Sec 68) Water Supply P lumbing Work t o Council's Wate er Supply FCR Residential - New Connection & Alterations → Single Dwellings or associated minor structures (swimming pools/garages etc.) 50.00 50.00 GST Excluded 50.00 → Alterations or additions to existing dwelling or associated structure (Up to and including four (4) fixtures) 25.00 25.00 GST Excluded 25.00 Applicable to dwellings or associated structures with up to and including four (4) fixtures only.
 Otherwise \$50.00 applies.
-Fee to cover Other Buildings - New Connection & Alterat ions costs associated → Other Buildings including flat units/motels/semi-detached dwellings, commercial and industrial developments 90.00 90.00 GST Excluded 90.00 with issuing the approval or inspection to the effect that the → Alterations or additions to existing structure (Up to and including four (4) fixtures) 45.00 45.00 GST Excluded 45.00 building is in conformity with the BCA.
+Fee to cover Other Buildings - New Connection & Alterat ions administrative costs associated → Other Buildings including flat units/motels/semi-detached dwellings, commercial and industrial developments 90.00 90.00 GST Excluded 90.00 with issuing the approval or inspection to the effect that the → Alterations or additions to existing structure (Up to and including four (4) fixtures) 45.00 45.00 GST Excluded 45.00 building is in conformity with the BCA.
 Applicable to structures with up to and including four (4) fixtures only.
 Otherwise \$90.00 fee applies.
 Note: 1.
 Where applications are lodged as a combined application (e.g. Water plumbing and Drainage), the fee schedule applicable to each in isolation is due.
 2. Fixtures include WC, Basin, Shower, Urinal, Laundry tub etc.) Inspection fees are to be added to the Application for Approval Fee.

-2020/2021 021 Council's Statement as Actual Proposed GST Base Amount Pricing Policy per Section 404 Inspection of Approved Water Supply Plumbing Wor k (Connected to Council's Wate r Supply) Fee FCR Residential - New Connections & Alteration s → Single Dwellings or associated minor structures (swimming pools/garages etc.) 100.00 100.00 9.10 90.90 → Alterations or additions to existing dwelling or associated structure (Up to and including four (4) fixtures) 50.00 50.00 4.44 45.45 Applicable to dwellings or associated structures with up to and including four (4) fixtures only.
+2019/2020 2020/2021 Council's Statement as Actual Proposed GST Base Amount Pricing Policy per Section 404 Inspection of Approved Water Supply / Plumbing Wor k (Connected to Council's Wate r Supply) Fee FCR Residential - New Connections & Alteration s → Single Dwellings or associated minor structures (swimming pools/garages etc.) 100.00 100.00 9.10 90.90 → Alterations or additions to existing dwelling or associated structure (Up to and including four (4) fixtures) 50.00 50.00 4.44 45.45 Applicable to dwellings or associated structures with up to and including four (4) fixtures only.
 Otherwise \$100.00 fee applies.
-Other Buildings - New Connections & Altera tions Other Buildings including flat units/ motels/semi-detached dwellings, commercial and industrial developments Fee to cover administrative costs associated → Base Fee 100.00 100.00 9.10 90.90 with issuing the $plus \rightarrow Additional fee for each Fixture.$ 16.50 16.50 1.50 15.00 approval or inspection to the Alterations or additions to existing effect that the structures (Up to four (4) fixtures) 50.00 50.00 4.55 45.45 building is in conformity with → Base Fee 16.50 16.50 1.50 15.00 the BCA. plus \rightarrow Additional fee for each Fixture Applicable to dwellings or associated structures with up to and including four (4) fixtures only.
+Other Buildings - New Connections & Altera ntions Other Buildings including flat units/ motels/semi-detached dwellings, commercial and industrial developments Fee to cover administrative costs associate → Base Fee 100.00 100.00 9.10 90.90 with issuing th $plus \rightarrow Additional fee for each Fixture.$ 16.50 16.50 1.50 15.00 approval or Alterations or additions to ovisting inspection to the effect that the Alterations or additions to existing structures (Up to four (4) fixtures) building is in → Base Fee 50.00 50.00 4.55 45.45 conformity wit plus $\rightarrow$ Additional fee for each Fixture 16.50 16.50 1.50 15.00 the BCA.
+Applicable to dwellings or associated structures with up to and including four (4) fixtures only.
 Otherwise \$100.00 fee applies plus additional \$16.50 per fixture.
 Note: 1.
 Where applications are lodged as a combined application (e.g. Water plumbing and Drainage), the fee schedule applicable to each in isolation is due.
-Fixtures include WC, Basin, Shower, Urinal, Laundry tub etc.) Inspection fees are to be added to the Application for Approval Fee.
+2. Fixtures include WC, Basin, Shower, Urinal, Laundry tub etc.) Inspection fees are to be added to the Application for Approval Fee.